1hAck-0/UE4-Cheat-Source-Code/README.md

 * View the first comment in FHitResult::GetActor() in UnrealEngine.cpp; why do we have to add 3 to get the actual serial number!?
 If you know how to make any of these, please make a pull request!

+# Build and Compile
+* You can only compile in VS22 or higher since the project was created with this version of Visual Studio.
+For ya all lazy asses who haven't updated from VS19, it's worth it anyway
+* Build and compile in x64 architecture since Sword With Suace is 64-bit
+* If you are still not able to compile, please put the correct path to the DirectX SDK in project settings->Configuration Properties->VC++ Directories->Include Directories and Library Directories

+# Itroduction to UE
+You should take a special approach to hacking UE games.
+As you will read in many other tutorials, you will need to find most importantly **UWorld AKA GWorld** which has all of the game information you could ever need.
+This is often referred to as UWolrd but it's actually called GWorld, UWorld is the class name in the UE Source Code.
+You will also often stumble across **GNames and GObjects**, GNames contains all of the class names basically, you definetly need **GNames** if you want to make something more than just a simple value hack.
+You will find a function in my source called mem::GetGName() which will show you how to use GNames, it is located in UnrealEngine/Utils.cpp. **GObjects** is an array just like GNames, it also can be accessed similarlly to GNames, however I don't have a function for that in my project.
+GObjects holds addresses to all types that the game uses at least as far as I understood it.

 ## UE Guide
 I had previously experience with Unity game hacking which seems definitely a lot easier than Unreal Engine game hacking.
 So if you are a beginner I highly recommend to start out with an easier engine to hack.